-ASX Principle Status Reference/comment 7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks A The Board has received the required assurance and declaration.
-7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 A Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee A 8.2 The remuneration committee should be structured so that it: consists of a majority of independent directors A Goldphyre has established a Remuneration Committee consisting of one non-independent executive director (Ron Punch) and two non- executive directors (Chris Clegg and Russell Lynton-Brown), both of whom are classified as independent. is chaired by an independent director A The chair is independent and is not chair of the board. has at least three members A 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A The Remuneration Committee operates under the Remuneration Committee Charter.
+ASX Principle Status Reference/comment 7.3 The board should disclose whether it has received assurance from the chief executive officer (or equivalent) and the chief financial officer (or equivalent) that the declaration provided in accordance with section 295A of the Corporations Act is founded on a sound system of risk management and internal control and that the system is operating effectively in all material respects in relation to financial reporting risks Α The Board has received the required assurance and declaration.
+7.4 Companies should provide the information indicated in the Guide to reporting on Principle 7 Α Principle 8: Remunerate fairly and responsibly 8.1 The board should establish a remuneration committee Α 8.2 The remuneration committee should be structured so that it: consists of a majority of independent directors N/A Goldphyre has established a Remuneration Committee consisting of one non-independent executive director (Ron Punch) and one independent non-executive director (Chris Clegg). is chaired by an independent director Α The chair is independent and is not chair of the board. • has at least three members N/A 8.3 Companies should clearly distinguish the structure of non-executive directors' remuneration from that of executive directors and senior executives A The Remuneration Committee operates under the Remuneration Committee Charter.
 The Charter states that no executive is to be directly involved in deciding their own remuneration and that, when making recommendations to the Board, the Committee should clearly distinguish the structure of non-executive director's remuneration from that of executive directors and senior executives.
-8.4 Companies should provide the information indicated in the Guide to reporting on Principle 8 A The executive directors and executives receive a superannuation guarantee contribution required by the government, which is currently 9%, and do not receive any other retirement benefits.
-A = Adopted $N/A = Not \ add$ opted
+8.4 Companies should provide the information indicated in the Guide to reporting on Principle 8 A The executive directors and executives receive a superannuation guarantee contribution required by the government and do not receive any other retirement benefits.